 Collinearity is when two or more variables are exactly correlated, which means the regression coefficients are not uniquely determined.
-Collinearity hurts the interpretability of the model because the regression coefficients are not unique and have influences from other features (Saslow, n.d.).
+Collinearity hurts the interpretability of the model because the regression coefficients are not unique and have influences from other features.
+Saslow, E. (2018).
+Collinearity - What it means, why its bad, and how does it affect other models?
+Medium.
+Retrieved November 1, 2023, from https://medium.com/future-vision/collinearity-what-it-means-why-its-bad-and-how-does-it-affect-other-models-94e1db984168

 Competing measures address the same topic and the same population.
 Use this term when considering harmonization.
 See also Related Measures.

 A composite measure is a measure containing two or more individual measures, resulting in a single measure with a single score.

-A conceptual framework is a theoretical structure of assumptions, principles, and rules that holds together the ideas comprising a broad concept.
+A conceptual framework is a theoretical structure of assumptions, principles, and rules holding together the ideas comprising a broad concept.

 Conflict of Interest

 A conflict of interest exists when an individual (or entity) has more than one motivation for trying to achieve an objective.
-In measure development, this situation arises when an individual has opportunities to affect specifications for quality measures that impact an interest with which the individual has a relationship.
+In measure development, this situation arises when an individual has opportunities to affect specifications for quality measures impacting an interest with which the individual has a relationship.

 Construct validity is the extent to which the measure actually measures what it claims to measure.
 Construct validity evidence often involves empirical and theoretical support for the interpretation of the construct.